Argent77/A7-SkipChateauIrenicus/SkipChateauIrenicus/readme/readme.txt

 There is only one component: "Skip Chateau Irenicus".

 The component triggers moments after you are released from your cell.
 A rogue appears and opens up the opportunity to use the magical portals to leave the dungeon.
-Each portal will transport you to the next level of the dungeon.
+Each portal will transport you to the other level of the dungeon or directly to the surface.
-The teleporter on the second level allows you to transport directly to the surface.
 Afterwards the way back is blocked like in the unmodified game.
 To loot the items from the dungeon inspect the rubble of the destroyed building on Waukeen's Promenade.

+Potential NPCs you missed when taking the shortcut to the surface may be recruitable later on.
+The vanilla NPCs Minsc, Jaheira and Yoshimo can be found at their default locations as if you dismissed them from your party.
+Mod-added NPCs that can be encountered in Chateau Irenicus may be supported by ther respective authors.
+This mod provides an easy mechanism to make it possible.
+Read more about it in the following chapters.

 The item description of the dryads' acorns have been slightly altered to give you some information what you can do with it.